CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/GettingStarted.md

 7. If a **Welcome to Microsoft Azure** pop-up window appears, simply click **Cancel**.

-## Steps to Proceed with MFA Setup if "Ask Later" Option is Not Visible
+## Steps to Proceed with MFA Setup if the "Ask Later" Option is Not Visible

 1. If you see the pop-up **Stay Signed in?**, click **No**.